A Step-By Step Guide To Salesforce Scratch Org Management

 Table of contents

-They are temporary, disposable environments that can be created on demand and can be customized to match the specific needs of a development project.
+They are temporary, disposable environments that can be created on demand and customized to match a development project's specific needs.

 🐛

-Developers can create multiple scratch orgs for different development tasks, such as testing new features or fixing bugs, without affecting other team members.
+Without affecting other team members, developers can create multiple scratch orgs for different development tasks, such as testing new features or fixing bugs.

 In the past, Salesforce development was typically carried out in sandboxes.
 Changes were moved using change sets or other metadata deployment tools.